 (5) In any proceeding taken for an offence against subsection (4), it is a defence to prove that, at the time the offence occurred, the person employed or engaged held a current exemption certificate granted under section 77C.

-[Section 76 inserted by No. 36 of 2012 s.
+[Section 76 inserted: No. 36 of 2012 s.
 17.]

 77A.
 Limitation of period for which section 76 applies to certain persons